The Body in the Library: French adaptation

 A third adaptation appeared as the ninth episode of French television series Les Petits Meurtres d'Agatha Christie.
 The episode first aired in 2011.

 Korean adaptation

 A fourth adaptation aired as part of the 2018 Korean television series, Ms. Ma, Nemesis.

 Radio

-A radio adaptation was produced for BBC Radio 4 in 1999.
+A radio adaptation was produced for BBC Radio 4 on 22nd May 1999.
 The production was dramatised by Michael Bakewell and directed by Enyd Williams.

 The cast list featured June Whitfield as Miss Marple, Richard Todd as Colonel Melchett, Pauline Jameson as Dolly Bantry, Jack Watling as Colonel Bantry, Graham Crowden as Sir Henry Clithering, and Ben Crowe as George Bartlett.